Zihan-Jiang-Abby/zjia0957_9103_tut5/README.md

 ### Time-based
 > Wanni Xiang

 My time-based mechanic will show how belonging slowly builds over time.
 The pink path will gradually light up in small sections, guiding the viewer toward the house.
-The house window will softly pulse, making it feel warm and welcoming.
-I also want to add a slow rotating effect to the rainbow, so it feels like a moving digital connection field rather than a static background.
+This represents the user slowly moving through a digital space and finding moments of connection step by step.
+The house window will also softly pulse over time, making it feel warm and welcoming.
 This connects to our theme because finding belonging online is not immediate.
-It happens step by step through repeated interactions, until the space starts to feel more familiar and safe.
+It develops through repeated interactions, such as messages, replies, and shared experiences, until the space starts to feel more familiar and safe.

 #### References
 - [p5.js frameCount Reference](https://p5js.org/reference/p5/frameCount/) — Official p5.js documentation
 - [p5.js sin() Reference](https://p5js.org/reference/p5/sin/) — Official p5.js documentation
-- [p5.js rotate() Reference](https://p5js.org/reference/p5/rotate/) — Official p5.js documentation
 - Original artwork: *The Search for Belonging in a Digitally Connected World* by Arthur Machado (Tu.uk'z)